MinulSandith/Web-app-on-Geography-E-learning-/README.md

 2. Instal flask using pip
   >pip install flask
 3. Run the app.py
-4. Then open the browser and type the link shown as,
+4. Then open the browser and type the link shown as given in the terminal called "Running on"
+###   It will be like this
   > http://###.#.#.#:5000
   >
   >or